motherjones/story-tools/README.md

 Next, you'll use the command line to make a copy of the tool you want from our Github library.
 This copy will live on your machine, or "locally."
 Then, you'll use a text editor to match it up with your spreadsheet.

-Once your "local" version of the tool is working properly, you'll upload it to the cloud using Amazon Web Services S3, a cloud-based file-storage service, to make it publicly viewable.
+Once your "local" version of the tool is working properly, you'll upload it to the cloud using Amazon Web Services S3, a cloud-based file-storage service, where it becomes publicly viewable.

 Finally, you'll embed this public version of your project in an article via our CMS.